 9. He received a Lifetime Achievement Award from John F. Kennedy Center for the Performing Arts

-Following his Kennedy Center Honor for contributions to American culture, he was celebrated at a gala with performances by Kris Kristofferson, Willie Nelson, Sheryl Crow, Vince Gill, Jamey Johnson, Kid Rock, Miranda Lambert, and Brad Paisley.
+Following his Kennedy Center Honor for contributions to American culture, country music's common man was celebrated at a gala with performances by Kris Kristofferson, Willie Nelson, Sheryl Crow, Vince Gill, Jamey Johnson, Kid Rock, Miranda Lambert, and Brad Paisley.

 11. Toby Keith saved one of his last shows